learnables/learn2learn/docs/tutorials/task_transform_tutorial/transform_tutorial.md

 from collections import defaultdict
 ~~~

-# Section 2: Overview of pipeline for generating tasks
+## Overview of pipeline for generating tasks

 Given any input dataset, `learn2learn` makes it easy for generating custom tasks depending on the user's usecase.
 A high-level overall pipeline is shown in the diagram below: